 Where to Stay in Hong Kong

 I loved both places I stayed in Hong Kong.
-Hotel Jen was my luxury hotel choice and I loved the incredible views over the harbor, the super comfortable bed, and – if it had been open when I was there – the rooftop pool looked pretty amazing.
+Jen Hong Kong by Shangi-La was my luxury hotel choice and I loved the incredible views over the harbor, the super comfortable bed, and – if it had been open when I was there – the rooftop pool looked pretty amazing.

 mini hotel Central was my less expensive accommodation choice and I ended up staying there for six nights.
 The rooms here may be small but I honestly didn’t mind the size, because they are well-appointed and I had everything I needed.